-By Kim Becker
+By Kim Russell

 Paddlers are pre-disposed to shoulder injuries.
 Whether upside down, paddling forward, or bracing, there is a significant amount of torque on the shoulder joint at any one time.
 With this in mind, it is important to consider shoulder anatomy when paddling.